leventkoybasi/nodejs-hw-mongodb/README.md

 ### Deployment

-This project is deployed using [Render](https://render.com/).
+This project is deployed using [Render](https://render.com/) from the `hw2-mongodb` branch.
 Follow these steps to deploy your own instance:

 1. **Create a new Web Service** on Render.
 2. **Connect your GitHub repository** to Render.